Member volunteers

 Participate in training and learn about archiving, interviewing, and digital technology.

-If you have a passion for history or crafts, your skills are needed!
+Bring your passion for history or crafts, your skills can make a difference!

 Join a network of like-minded women who are passionate about preserving Scottish heritage.